cperos-xr/ARDK3-URP/Readme.md

 #### Universal Healing Essence: Pono

-- Special Essence: Pono is a unique essence that can partially heal any entity, offering a universal healing power.
+- Special Essence: Pono is a unique essence that can partially heal any entity (10pts), offering a universal healing power.
 - Healing Power: It consistently heals 10 points of any creature's curse, regardless of its nature.
+- Often given as a gift for completing quests

 #### Battle Strategy